learn-co-students/dumbo-web-040119/49-optional-redux/README.md

 Uses a pub/sub pattern.
 Components can subscribe to get state (memory) updates from the store.

 ### Step - 1: We need a store:
 Store is where we keep our state (memory).
 If we want to get the state, we get it from the store.
-If we want to update the state, we get it from the store.
+If we want to update the state, we send messages to the store.
 ```javascript
 const store = createStore()
 ```